Communication ChannelsZendesk

 Overview

 The Zendesk integration connects your Zendesk workspace to ProductBridge so you can capture product feedback the moment it surfaces in support — without leaving Zendesk.
-Once installed, the ProductBridge app appears inside Zendesk as a sidebar app, and every ticket which is recently created with status is analyzed by AI to extract feature requests, bug reports, and pain points automatically.
+Once installed, the ProductBridge app appears inside Zendesk as a sidebar app, and every ticket that reaches solved or closed status is analyzed by AI to extract feature requests, bug reports, and pain points automatically.

 There are two ways feedback flows from Zendesk into ProductBridge: